 Hand Sanitiser Refill Station

 A hand sanitiser refill station is available in the community centre at the same time as the Community Cupboard is open.
 This is thanks to Dr Ross Jaffrey and the Safe Hands, Saves Lives project.
-Any frontline worker/volunteer including: carers; shop assistants; delivery persons etc can top-up their own bottles.
+It is available to anyone, just take along a bottle to fill.